sh3bu/CyberSecurity_lab/5 - Security Assessment of Wifi/README.md

 --------------------------------------------

-## 3. Create an Access point with any Wi-Fi encryption standard and start testing the security of
-that connection using any Wi-Fi security testing tools, which should include (Aircrack-Ng, Wifite, not limited).
+## 3. Create an Access point with any Wi-Fi encryption standard and start testing the security ofthat connection using any Wi-Fi security testing tools, which should include (Aircrack-Ng, Wifite, not limited).
 Try to capture the 4-way handshake using these methods.

 Start monitor mode - `airmon-ng start wlan0`